 Best family-friendly hotels in Tallinn

-The Swissôtel is also close to Old Town and the shopping malls.
+is also close to the Old Town and the shopping malls.
 Guests with children can request adjoining kids' rooms, which have been styled especially for young ones.
 The hotel also delivers milk and cookies to the room as part of the turndown service.
 Not only Swissotel rooms and suites are great for families, but also their Cafe Swiss is the nicest place to dine with kids (plenty of space, friendly staff, highchairs available).
+Telegraaf Hotel

-Telegraaf Hotel, located in the Old Town, has a wonderful history attached to it.
+, located in the Old Town, has a wonderful history attached to it.
 Families can also enjoy this slice of history by taking advantage of some of the special offers and services available.
 Mothers will be pleased to find a fully equipped spa and wellness facility available to them as well.
+The Von Stackelberg

-Central Apartment Kalamaja offers a range of self-catering apartments.
+offers a range of self-catering apartments.
 The wooden building, built in 1901, is some distance away the Old Town.
 Again, the location is far from glamorous, but the establishment does offer some very reasonable prices for a moderate to large family.
 The facilities on offer here are highly appreciated by its guests, you will even have a private back yard, with a playground for the children.
+Romeo family apartments

-Romeo family apartments is another great option, located in Old Town.
+is another great option, located in the Old Town.
 This places lacks style, but the prices are reasonable and the reviews are generally favourable, also you will get a nice view from the windows.

 Babyproofing your hotel